- May 24, 2016

 Hexoscope is a single-player puzzle game with phenomenal mechanics where you arrange hexagonal chips to create a chain from the power source to the power receiver.
 The game features 72 chaotic levels with randomized replays, accompanied by a relaxing soundtrack composed by Dmitriy “Cyberworm” Vasilyev.
 The goal is to solve the puzzle to allow the receiver to gain power from the source through the chain.

-- Hexoscope offers a unique and engaging puzzle experience with its hexagonal grid and swapping mechanics, providing a fresh take on traditional path-building games.
+- Hexoscope offers a unique and engaging puzzle experience with its hexagonal grid and swapping mechanics, providing a fresh take on traditional pipeline puzzles.

-- The game features a relaxing soundtrack and visually appealing minimalist art, making it a pleasant experience for casual play.
+- The game features a relaxing soundtrack and visually appealing minimalist design, making it a pleasant experience for casual gamers.

-- The random generation of levels can lead to inconsistent difficulty, with some puzzles being either too easy or unsolvable, which can frustrate players.
+- The randomly generated levels can lead to inconsistent difficulty, with some puzzles being either too easy or frustratingly hard, which may detract from the overall experience.

 “As expected, the background music is atmospheric and forgettable like most other puzzle games I've played.”